jayllo-c/tp/docs/DeveloperGuide.md

 **Predicate-based Filtering** <br>

-As the `Model` class was built prior to the implementation of this feature, we did our best to re-use available methods instead of unnecessarily re-programing already existing logic.
+As the `Model` class was built prior to the implementation of this feature, we did our best to re-use available methods instead of unnecessarily reprogramming already existing logic.
 Hence, we decided to craft the command around the idea of a custom predicate as the `Model` class already had a `updateFilteredPersonList` method implemented that would filter persons using a predicate.

 **Extensibility** <br>